matty271828/deployments/auth-service/README.md

 CREATE TABLE {PREFIX}_users (
     id TEXT NOT NULL PRIMARY KEY,
     email TEXT NOT NULL UNIQUE,
+    first_name TEXT NOT NULL,
+    last_name TEXT NOT NULL,
     password_hash TEXT NOT NULL,
     password_salt TEXT NOT NULL,
     created_at INTEGER NOT NULL